Business Risks

 • Risk of a reduced competitive advantage of the Company’s businesses due to delays in response to changes in lifestyles and values, response to accelerating advances in digital technology, and response to sustainability and human resources, etc.

-(C) Disaster risk •Risk of inability to continue business due to increasingly severe natural disasters such as earthquakes, typhoons, and torrential rains
+(C) Disaster risk • Risk of inability to continue business due to increasingly intense natural disasters such as earthquakes, typhoons, and torrential rains

-•Risk due to delay in preparing personnel systems to secure diverse human resources and enable human resources to continue playing an active role
+•Risk due to delay in the development and penetration of personnel systems to secure diverse human resources and enable human resources to continue playing an active role

-•Risk due to information leak by cyberattack, impact on business continuity, and incurrence and expansion of damage, etc.
+•Risk due to information leak by cyberattack and system failures, impact on business continuity, and incurrence and expansion of damage, etc.

 The details of each major risk item and main initiatives are as follows.